Dear readers of ADxS.org, please forgive the disruption.

 • Between cognitive and affective functions of the ACC39

-It is possible that the ACC does not monitor actual error rates but uses dopaminergic limbic input as a “training signal” to recognize situations with a higher probability of error, thereby improving cognitive control over behavior.40 It could follow that dopamine deficiency in the mesolimbic system causes a temporal deficit in the learning of reward associations by first interfering with input to the ACC and subsequently with the acquisition of cognitive control via vigilance during task performance.
+It is possible that the ACC does not monitor actual error rates, but uses the dopaminergic limbic input as a “training signal” to recognize situations with a higher probability of error and thereby improve cognitive control over behavior.40 Consequences could be that dopamine deficiency in the mesolimbic system causes a temporal deficit in the learning of reward associations by first interfering with the input to the ACC and subsequently with the acquisition of cognitive control over vigilance during task performance.

-6. Ocular motor skills in learning problems (ADHD, dyslexia, dyspraxia)
+6. Eye motor skills for learning problems (ADHD, dyslexia, dyspraxia)

-In a group of disorders affecting learning ability (ADHD, dyslexia, dyspraxia), a review investigation found evidence of common oculomotor disorders.41
+In a group of disorders that affect learning ability (ADHD, dyslexia, dyspraxia), a review study found evidence of common eye motor disorders.41

 • Ephrin receptor A